WHAT IS THE TONGARIRO ROLL CAST?

-The Tongariro river needs no introduction and would have to be most famous for its winter fly fishing.
+The Tongariro river needs no introduction and would have to be most famous for its winter fly fishing, and more recently it's own technique called The Tongariro Roll Cast.
 High numbers of fresh run trout make their migratory run from Lake Taupo and upriver to spawn.
 The river offers plenty of great fishing water within its winter limits which I feel makes for a unique fishery here in New Zealand and throughout the world.
 The fishing on the Tongariro river can be super-hot at times where anglers can often be seen hooking and catching fish left right and centre on a given day.
 That said, it can also be the complete opposite where one can make many casts for little or no success in catching a fish.

 One thing is for sure, the Tongariro river is a challenging and often demanding river to fish.
 Particularly for the overhead fly caster and the technique of upstream indicator nymphing.
 The Tongariro river really does require a lot of weight in your bomb fly to be effective in cutting through the water’s surface and its varied currents quick enough to reach the trout lying deep in the pools and runs.
 Spawning orientated fish are typically focused on the job of spawning and are probably less likely to move a long way to take your fly.
 This is where the heavily weighted bomb presented on a drag free drift will consistently put your fly offerings nearer the bottom and over the fish’s nose.